Zeta's Native Advertising offering gives you the ability to deliver editorial-style Ads that complement the user experience in which they are placed.

 1. Once you’ve selected the Account and your Advertiser, navigate to Creatives > Ads within the menu on the left.

-2. Click on + New Ad and choose Native from the drop-down.
+2. Within the Ads screen, click on New Ad and choose Native from the drop-down.

-3. Set values for this Ad Type per the table below.
+3. Set values for this Ad Type within the Ad Builder as per the table below.

 Native Ad Creation Fields